snytkine/node_priority_queue_native/README.md

 Performance will always be better if you can generate priority value when you adding item to queue and pass it as second parameter.

 #### Performance metric
-We have dome a very simple performance test, adding 50 objects to PriorityQueue using method 1 (no comparator function) and then converting the queue to array using Array.from(queue), which basically runs the .pop() 50 times, moving items from queue into the array
+We have dome a very simple performance test, adding 100 objects to PriorityQueue using method 1 (no comparator function) and then converting the queue to array using Array.from(queue), which basically runs the .pop() 100 times, moving items from queue into the array

-These 2 steps - adding 100 items and converting to Array takes about half of a millisecond on a Macbook Pro
+These 2 steps - adding 100 items and converting to Array takes between 0.25 to 0.5 millisecond on a Macbook Pro